thunder9/node-dde/README.md

 ## Client

-Example to listen to the asynchronous advice from a single service-topic-item source is the following:
+Example to listen to the asynchronous advise from a single service-topic-item source is the following:

 ```javascript
 var dde = require('node-dde');